I Kill Giants (film): Plot

-After Barbara goes truant for several days, Sophia and Mollé visit her house.
-In the basement, Sophia discovers a recording of Barbara and her mother telling the story of Coveleski's "Giant Killer" nickname.
-Sophia finds Barbara, trying to convince her that the giants don't exist, though Barbara shuts out the question of her mother's health and is unable to hear it.
-Barbara angrily storms off and is visited by Harbingers who taunt her, telling Barbara that she is too weak to defeat a giant.
+Barbara goes truant for several days, so Sophia and Mollé visit her house.
+In the basement, Sophia discovers Barbara's recording of her and her mother's story of Coveleski's "Giant Killer" nickname.
+Sophia finds her, tries to convince her that giants don't exist, but Barbara can't hear about her mother's health.
+She angrily storms off and Harbingers taunt her, telling her she is too weak to defeat a giant.

-Barbara heads to face the giant at an abandoned train yard.
-She hides in the trains but is hunted by the giant, eventually activating a train control station rigged to nearby electrical poles which electrocutes it and sets fire to some of the train cars.
+At an abandoned train yard, Barbara faces a giant.
+She activates a train control station rigged to nearby electrical poles, setting fire to some of the cars.
 Sophia arrives just as Barbara is leaving.
-The next day, in retaliation for her bullying, Barbara humiliates Taylor by placing a skeleton in her locker, an act which worries Mrs. Mollé and Karen who proceed to look for Barbara.
-Desperate and in despair, Barbara heads to her sanctuary, where she prays for the return of Coveleski.
+The next day, Barbara humiliates Taylor by placing a skeleton in her locker, in retaliation for her bullying.
+Worried, Mrs. Mollé and Karen proceed to look for Barbara.
+Desperate and in despair, she heads to her sanctuary to pray for the return of Coveleski.

-As an unexpected storm bears down on the town, Mollé confronts Barbara on her way to the sanctuary, telling her that her mother is desperate to see her but a disillusioned Barbara ignores Mollé.
-Upon arriving, Barbara witnesses a scene of destruction with Sophia explaining that Taylor wrecked the area as revenge for what Barbara did and that she tried to stop her.
+As an unexpected storm hits the town, Mollé confronts Barbara on her way, telling her that her mother is desperate to see her but the disillusioned girl ignores her.
+Upon arriving, Barbara finds her sanctuary destroyed by the vengeful Taylor.

-Suddenly, a titan appears out of the water.
-Barbara stands against it, and draws forth the restored Coveleski from her handbag, revealing a massive, glowing war hammer.
-She proceeds to defeat the giant with it, fueled by her wrath that it came for her mother.
+Suddenly, a titan emerges from the water.
+Barbara confronts it, drawing forth the restored Coveleski, a massive, glowing war hammer.
+She proceeds to defeat the giant to protect her mother.
 Lying injured upon the beach, the giant reveals that he came for Barbara, not her mother.
-Barbara is stunned, and demands that the titan "finish it".
+Stunned, she demands that the titan "finish it".

-The giant snatches her up, and draws her close to its head, so she can strike it down with Coveleski.
-As the giant falls back into the ocean, it brings Barbara with it.
-Sinking below the waves, she hears the voice of the giant telling her that every living thing must die.
-It says to run from death is to reject life, and that she must find joy in every moment while she can.
-Barbara swims back to the beach, where she reunites with Sophia.
+The giant snatches Barbara, drawing her close so she can strike it down with Coveleski.
+As it falls into the ocean, it pulls her below the waves.
+A voice tells her that every living thing must die, that to run from death is to reject life, so she must find joy in every moment while she can.
+Barbara swims back to land, where she reunites with Sophia.

-The next day, Barbara climbs upstairs to see her mother, who lies dying in her bed.
+The next day, Barbara goes upstairs to see her mother, who is dying in bed.
 They share heartfelt messages and Barbara apologizes for avoiding her.
-After the summer break, Barbara's mother dies, but Barbara rekindles her relationships with Mollé, Karen and Sophia.
-On the night after the funeral, she is awoken by the titan, who stands in the ocean, watching her before she goes back to sleep.
+After the summer, Barbara's mother dies, but she rekindles her relationships with Mollé, Karen and Sophia.
+On the night after the funeral, she is awoken by the titan, watching her from the ocean, before she goes back to sleep.